15 Best Things to do in Nagano

 Visitors get to walk around the brewery and museum for free.
 The museum is where the old brewery plant was.
 Although production has now moved to a bigger facility, it’s cool to go and check out the original!
 Then, once we had finished exploring, we got to try some of their sake for free.

 We especially loved the hand-filtered sake that we tried, and we couldn’t resist buying some to take home!
-The lady serving us was lovely and we didn’t feel like she was trying to sell us anything.
+The lady serving us was lovely, and we didn’t feel like she was trying to sell us anything.
 To be honest, this sake sells itself!

 Related Read: Another place we found amazing breweries was during our visit to Sapporo, Japan!